Zach Aston-Reese: Playing career

-Early career
+Amateur

 While playing for the New Jersey Rockets of the Atlantic Junior Hockey League (AJHL) during the 2010–11 season, Aston-Reese also appeared in the United States Hockey League (USHL).
 He played two games for the Des Moines Buccaneers, as well as 25 games for the Lincoln Stars.
 Aston-Reese joined the Stars full-time for the 2011–12 season.
 In 53 games, he recorded 5 goals and 10 assists.
 After one more season with the Stars, Aston-Reese joined the Division 1 Northeastern Huskies.
 He played for the club for four seasons.
 During the 2015–16 season, the Huskies won the Hockey East Tournament championship.
 The following season, Aston-Reese was named to the Hockey East First All-Star Team, NCAA Division I First All-American Team, and the Hockey East Player of the Year.

 Professional

 Pittsburgh Penguins

 On March 14, 2017, Aston-Reese, as an undrafted player, signed a two-year, entry-level contract with the Pittsburgh Penguins.
 He joined the Penguins American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins for the remainder of the season, recording eight points in ten games.

-Aston-Reese started the 2017–18 season in the minors, but made his NHL debut on February 3, 2018 against the New Jersey Devils.
+Aston-Reese started the 2017–18 season in the minors, but made his NHL debut on February 3, 2018, against the New Jersey Devils.
 He recorded his first two NHL goals in a 6–3 win over the Ottawa Senators on February 13.
 On February 27, Aston-Reese suffered an upper-body injury during practice.
 He returned to the Penguins' lineup on March 27 after missing 13 games.
-Aston-Reese made his postseason debut on April 11, 2018 against the Philadelphia Flyers.
+Aston-Reese made his postseason debut on April 11, 2018, against the Philadelphia Flyers.
 On April 18, he recorded his first career playoff point, assisting on a goal by Riley Sheahan.
 During Game 3 of Round 2 against the Washington Capitals, Aston-Reese was checked by Tom Wilson, resulting in a broken jaw and a concussion.
 Wilson was suspended three playoff games for the hit.

 Prior to the beginning of the 2018–19 season, Aston-Reese was reassigned to Wilkes-Barre/Scranton.
 However, he was called to the NHL on November 6, after he recorded six goals in 11 games.
 Aston-Reese managed to score six goals and eleven points in his next 30 games, but he broke his hand in a game against the Florida Panthers on January 8, 2019.

 On July 22, 2019, the Penguins re-signed Aston-Reese to a two-year, $2 million contract extension.

-As a restricted free agent after the 2020-2021 season, Aston-Reese filed for salary arbitration with the Penguins.
+As a restricted free agent after the 2020–2021 season, Aston-Reese filed for salary arbitration with the Penguins.
 The arbitration hearing was scheduled for August 23, 2021.
 On August 5, 2021, the Penguins re-signed Aston-Reese to a one-year, $1.725 million contract, avoiding the arbitration hearing.